-Due to the recent influx of tourists in the valley, many families have opened up their homes as home stays with basic facilities.
-Some of them are – Gayboo’s traditional lodge, Grace homestay, Yargyap Chhu home stay, etc. All these are within walking distance from the town.
+Due to the recent influx of tourists in the valley, many families have opened up their homes as homestays with basic facilities.
+Some of them are – Gayboo’s traditional lodge, Grace homestay, Yargyap Chhu homestay, etc. All these are within walking distance from the town.

 The roads were beautiful with the myriad fall colors of the trees and followed the bluish Siyom/Siang river.
 The majestic river is one of the main tributaries of the mighty Brahmaputra and originates in Tibet.

 A viewpoint overlooking a hill with the natural formation of a face resembling Hanuman on it.
 Hanuman temple has also been built nearby.
 The natural architecture was possibly carved out due to erosion.
 But garnered the attention of all tourists as it truly resembled the face of the ardent devotee of Lord Ram in Indian mythology.
-This is also the last permanent camp of the army before the McMahon Line – the borderline separating the Tibetan region of China and the North-east region of India.
+This is also the last permanent camp of the army before the McMahon Line.
+The borderline separating the Tibetan region of China and the North-east region of India.
 Yarlung, the border village in India is 25-30 KMs from the Hanuman camp.

 Guru Nanak Taposthan and Gurudwara

 The popular legend goes that Guru Nanak meditated on these spots on his way to Tibet.
 Two Gurudwaras were constructed in his honor (maintained by the Indian Army) by the Siyom river.
 There is a local story that Guru Nanak was once attacked by a wild bear while he was meditating.
 But the huge boulder under which he was meditating lifted him up and protected him.
 Another story goes that Guru Nanak once wanted to cross the river but there was a huge rock standing on his way.
 So, the rock got split into two, making a passage for him to pass.
 This thin passage is still available.
-It is said that only those true of heart can pass through it, no matter what their body sizes are.
+It is said that only those true of the heart can pass through it, no matter what their body sizes are.

-There was also a beautiful waterfall near the second Gurudwara in which the Guru was believed to have taken a bath.
+There is also a beautiful waterfall near the second Gurudwara in which the Guru was believed to have taken a bath.
 There was a small cavity filled with black and white pebbles, which lay hidden under the water.
 It is said that if a person picks a pebble and it turns out to be white, his wish is going to come true.
 And no matter how many times he tries thereafter, he/she will not be able to pick a pebble of a different color.